 So the message is pretty clear to anyone preparing to do a radio, TV – or even a Skype interview.
 Don’t say anything that you wouldn’t want your audience to hear.
 You’re “on” as soon as you enter the studio or approach the reporter – and be especially wary if you have a microphone attached to you.

 Media First are media and communications training specialists with nearly 30 years’ experience.
-To find out more about our highly practical courses, contact us here.
 Don't forget to subscribe to our blog.